Esinko/AstroneerRconClient/README.md

 Refer to the Client class section for more details on what you can do with this library!

 # Client-class
 The client class is where the rcon client lives.
-It contains all the commands you can execute against the server and it formats the data for easier usage across application.
+It contains all the commands you can execute against the server and it formats the data for easier usage.
 <br>
-Such as handling dates better and building cleaner response objects.
+Such as handling dates better (as JavasScript Date objects) and building cleaner response objects.

 ## Type-definitions
 These are written using JSDoc.